keithbsmiley-other/emilysite/_posts/2021-1-8-nutritional-fallout.md

 The U.S. military is actually responsible for a large number of our “instant” food technologies and processed food—powered cheeses (that good, good blue box—Kraft Mac & Cheese), instant drinks, cured meats, etc— all in an effort “to provide combat rations to soldiers”.[^6]

-Before World War II, the U.S. Armed Forces produced three meals a day for about 400,000 troups.
+Before World War II, the U.S. Armed Forces produced three meals a day for about 400,000 troops.
 By the end of World War II, that number increased to almost 12,000,000.[^7] You read that correctly.
 We went from four hundred thousand people enlisted to twelve *million* people in about four years.[^8] That's a 3,000% increase.

-In order to feed everyone, the United States Military created hundreds of food science projects ranging from university studies, to private-sector studies, to governmental research facilities.
+In order to feed everyone, the United States Military created hundreds of food science projects ranging from university studies to private-sector studies to government research facilities.
 This was the birth of the massive industry we now know as modern processed foods.[^9]

 The story is long, and probably uninteresting to most of you, but it ends with the invention of the K-ration—or the shirt-pocket meal.
 It contained dry sausage, soy-flour biscuits, a chocolate bar (What’s up, Hershey), and hard candy.[^10] “Everything except for the meat was wrapped in cellophane...and then packed into a flat cardboard box.”[^11] Sound familiar?

 You guys, they essentially gave WWII soldiers what would eventually become, Lunchables™.
 But even those rotted after a time.

 The important thing to understand here: Soldiers needed more than just calories.
-If they had only needed calories, they could just eat Crisco by the handful.
-No, the war was long, and the body can’t survive, let alone be combat ready, on empty calories.
+If they only needed calories, they could just eat Crisco by the handful.
+No, the war was long, and the body can’t survive, let alone be combat-ready, on empty calories.
 These meals had to have some nutritional value.
 Vitamin and micro-nutrient deficiencies were a real concern.[^12]

-The military continued on with the research.
+The military continued with the research.
 But it never quite found the right combination of things.
-Dairy went sour.
+The dairy went sour.
 Fats and meats went rancid.
 Vegetables and fruit rotted.
-Cans containing food rusted, contaminating its contents.
+Cans containing food rusted, contaminating their contents.
 There were reports of piles of military rations on the streets of European countries during the war.
 The truth was many soldiers would rather go hungry than eat what the military served.[^13]

 ## Coca-Cola & Hershey: Envoys of Peace & Sugar